microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/appmetrics.md

 ## Viewing the graph in the **Profiling** tab
 The **Profiling** tab is available only in Node.js projects.
 This tab pulls information from the CPU metric in the **Dashboard** tab.
 CPU cycles are caused by an execution of code.
 Receiving an endpoint doesn't cause many CPU cycles, but receiving an incoming payload can.
 Profiling shows you what occurs when a spike appears in the CPU metric.
 Each spike on the flame graph shows a call stack in the path.
 The width of a spike indicates how much time the CPU spends on a function.
 Wide spikes indicate that your CPU spends much time on a particular function and where you might want change the code to optimize it.

+## Need help?
+If you encounter problems with application metrics, check the [Troubleshooting page](troubleshooting#understanding-application-metrics).